jpb111/kubernetes-k0s-ansible-harbor/README.md

 ## Advantages of Helm chart

-By making use of Helm, your business will immediately benefit from:
+By making use of Helm, business will immediately benefit from:

-Greatly improved productivity
+* Greatly improved productivity
-Reduced complexity of deployments
+* Reduced complexity of deployments
-Implementation of cloud-native applications
+* Implementation of cloud-native applications
-More reproducible deployments and results
+* More reproducible deployments and results
-Ability to leverage Kubernetes with a single CLI command Better scalability
+* Ability to leverage Kubernetes with a single CLI command
+* Better scalability
-Ability to re-use Helm charts across multiple environments More streamlined CI/CD pipeline
+* Ability to re-use Helm charts across multiple environments
+* More streamlined CI/CD pipeline
-Easier rolling back to previous versions of an app
+* Easier rolling back to previous versions of an app

 In this guide,  Harbor is deployed to Kubernetes as a local helm repository.
 A hello-kube python application is deployed using the harbor image registry.
 A helm chart is created for the hello-kube app and is uploaded to the harbor helm charts for the application deployment.